 - Short sleeves and no thumb loops

 - Not the most flattering fit

-- Small hood (may be preferred by some people)
+- Small hood (may be a pro for some people)

-- No drawstring (may be preferred by some people)
+- No drawstring (may be a pro for some people)

 My Experience With The Merino Sport Ultralight Hoodie